Basic Usage

 [imfusion.SharedImageSet(size: 1, [imfusion.SharedImage(USHORT width: 512 height: 512 spacing: 0.661813x0.661813x1 mm)])]

-In this case the algorithm returns a list of output data.
+In the above example, the algorithm returns a list of output data.

 >>> p.params()